What Is the Tor Browser? A Beginner’s Guide

 Ultimately, the decision to use Tor depends on your circumstances.
 Weigh all the pros and cons.

-If you decide you don’t want to use Tor browser, there are additional ways to secure your internet activity.
+If you decide you don’t want to use the Tor browser, there are additional ways to secure your internet activity.
 Private search engines like DuckDuckGo and ad blockers like Total AdBlock help protect your privacy and prevent tracking and browser fingerprinting.

 8 tips for staying safe while using Tor